zettajs/zettajs.github.io/projects/_posts/2014-09-22-Hello-World.md

 #3.
 Interactions

 Zetta can also locally make devices interact with each other using simple javascript.
-In this part of our recipe we'll go over how to use queries, interact with streams, and call actions on devices all in javascript.
+In this part of our project we'll go over how to use queries, interact with streams, and call actions on devices all in javascript.

 ##Contents